Chinese Theater at Disney's Hollywood Studios

 • Lightning Lane Single Pass (Rise of the Resistance): $20 per person

 That would have cost $52 each for the day—or over $200 for a family of four.
 That’s on top of your park ticket.
-Lightning Lane Multi Pass and Single Pass are available for purchase starting 7 days before checking in to a Disney owned hotel or starting 3 days before visiting the park to the general public.
+You can buy a Lightning Lane Multi Pass or Single Pass 7 days before checking in.
+This can be done in the My Disney Experience App.
+This availability is for guests at a Disney owned hotel.
+They are available 3 days before visiting the park to the general public.

 Stage